logzio/documentation/docs/shipping/Python/python-otel-auto.md

 <!-- info-box-end -->

-{@include: ../../_include/tracing-shipping/node-steps.md}
+{@include: ../../_include/tracing-shipping/python-steps.md}

 ### Download and configure OpenTelemetry collector

-Create a dedicated directory on the host of your Node.js application and download the [OpenTelemetry collector](https://github.com/open-telemetry/opentelemetry-collector-contrib/releases/tag/v0.70.0) that is relevant to the operating system of your host.
+Create a dedicated directory on the host of your Python application and download the [OpenTelemetry collector](https://github.com/open-telemetry/opentelemetry-collector-contrib/releases/tag/v0.70.0) that is relevant to the operating system of your host.

-After downloading the collector, create a configuration file `config.yaml` with the following parameters:
+After downloading the collector, create a configuration file `config.yaml` with the parameters below.

+* {@include: ../../_include/tracing-shipping/replace-tracing-token.md}

 {@include: ../../_include/tracing-shipping/collector-config.md}

--

-{@include: ../../_include/tracing-shipping/replace-tracing-token.html}
+{@include: ../../_include/tracing-shipping/tail-sampling.md}

 ### Start the collector

-Run the following command from the directory of your application file:
+Run the following command:

 ```shell
 <path/to>/otelcontribcol_<VERSION-NAME> --config ./config.yaml